webx-plus/WebX-Specification/docs/lua/legacy/globals/fetch.md

 ## Inputs

 - Options
-  - URL - if to get the first or all occurrences
+  - URL - The url to fetch
-  - Method - if to get the first or all occurrences
+  - Method - Any valid http method (Optional)
-  - Headers - if to get the first or all occurrences
+  - Headers - Headers to use in the request (Optional)
-  - Body - if to get the first or all occurrences
+  - Body - A body in the request (Ignored for GET and HEAD) (Optional)

 ## Return